protoplant/layer-adhesion-tester/README.md

 The H-bridge can be almost anything, even cooked up from scratch with parts you may already have lying around.
 However, we found that the [DRV8871-based breakout from AdaFruit](https://www.adafruit.com/product/3190) fits this project perfectly.
 By default, this board is current limited to 2 amps, which is just about perfect for this application.
 That's plenty of power to break very strong test samples, yet not so much that you risk burning out the motor or melting wires.

-## Routing and soldering the wires onto a protoboard
+## Routing and Soldering the Wires onto a Protoboard

 Below is an image showing one way to hook up the Pi Pico to the headers for the load cell amp and the motor driver:

 ![Photo of ProtoBoard Wire Routing](img/protoboard_layout.jpg)

-## Placement of load cell amp and H-bridge
+## Placement of Load Cell Amp and H-Bridge

 Here is what the finished circuit looks like all soldered together and ready to go:

 ![Photo of Finished Circuit](img/components_soldered.jpg)

-# Compiling the code
+# Compiling the Code

 If you don't have it already, the Arduino IDE can be [downloaded here](https://www.arduino.cc/en/software)